Derick Brassard: New York Rangers (2013–2016)

 The Rangers made a number of changes to their starting line-up for the 2013–14 season, with Brassard centering a second line that also featured Benoit Pouliot and Mats Zuccarello.
 Brassard also reconciled with Arniel before the season began, as his former Columbus coach took an assistant coaching position on the Rangers.
 Brassard began the season in a slump, and after being criticized by coach Alain Vigneault for his lack of production, he scored his first goal of the year on October 26, a game-winning breakaway past Jimmy Howard of the Detroit Red Wings with 12.6 seconds remaining in overtime.
 After missing time in December with a bruised coccyx, Brassard recorded his 200th NHL point with an assist against the Tampa Bay Lightning on December 29.
 Brassard struggled with the frequent line adjustments Vigneault made through the first half of the season, but after finding stable chemistry with Benoit Pouliot and Mats Zuccarello, he improved, scoring nine points in 11 games by mid-January.
 After finishing the regular season with 18 goals and 45 points, Brassard left practice before the first game of the 2014 Stanley Cup playoffs with a lower back injury.
 He missed the first game of the Rangers' opening-round playoff series against the Philadelphia Flyers but returned for game two, scoring four goals and seven points in 14 playoff games, including two game-winning goals against the Pittsburgh Penguins.
 Brassard was injured again in the first game of the Eastern Conference finals when he was shouldered by Montreal Canadiens' skater Mike Weaver.
 Brassard returned for game four, scoring a goal in the Rangers' 3–2 victory.
-He finished the Rangers' postseason run with six goals and 12 points in 23 playoff games before the Los Angeles Kings defeated New York in the 2014 Stanley Cup Finals.
+He finished the Rangers' postseason run with six goals and 12 points in 23 playoff games before the Los Angeles Kings defeated New York in the 2014 Stanley Cup Final.

 On July 27, 2014, Brassard, a restricted free agent, agreed to a five-year, $25 million contract extension with the Rangers.
 After Derek Stepan fractured his left fibula during the preseason, Brassard became the Rangers' No. 1 center for the season.
 There, he was paired with former Columbus teammate Rick Nash and Martin St. Louis, who had been moved from centre to the wing after struggling in his first 10 games.
 In December, Brassard was one of several NHL players to contract the mumps during a league-wide outbreak.
 Although the case was mild, Brassard's mandatory quarantine left him unable to exercise, and he described himself as "rusty" when returning to practice.
 Brassard finished the regular season with 19 goals and 41 assists, most of which came on Nash's 42 season goals.
 He added an additional nine goals and 16 points in the 2015 Stanley Cup playoffs, including a hat-trick to keep the Rangers from being eliminated in game six of the Eastern Conference Finals.
 The Lightning defeated the Rangers in game seven, however, eliminating them from playoff contention.